praekeltfoundation/junebug/README.rst

 Developing on Junebug
 ---------------------

-For every python file in the junebug directory, there is a corrisponding file in the junebug/tests directory, that contains the unit tests for that file.
+For every python file in the junebug directory, there is a corresponding file in the junebug/tests directory, that contains the unit tests for that file.

+Any added fixes should have a relevant test added to ensure that any future changes cannot reintroduce the bug.

+Any added features should have relevant tests to ensure that the features work as intended.

+Each pull request should include any relevant changes to the documentation, including updating the release notes to include the changes made in the pull request.

 junebug.amqp
 ~~~~~~~~~~~~